 Review by Jessica Yadegaran.

-Jessica Yadegaran is a wine writer for the Contra Costa Times and the Bay Area News Group.
+Jessica Yadegaran is a wine and lifestyle writer for the Contra Costa Times and the Bay Area News Group.
 She writes a bimonthly wine column called Corkheads and blogs daily by the same name.
 Visit www.ibabuzz.com/corkheads.